STRAWBERRIES :: RASPBERRIES :: BLUEBERRIES :: GOJI BERRIES

 The goji plant grows well in our climate and altitude.
 The photo was taken in 2018. in 2019 it began popping out high above our hoop framework, and was pruned frequently to limit its size.
 As the berries were beginning to ripen this past summer I just didn’t know when they were actually ripe.
 I’d try one occasionally and felt it was a bit tart, until finally they seemed less tart, almost flavorless, and I decided they must be ripe.
 Sorry I don’t have a photo, I can’t find the photos I took.

-They grow well here, but since I don’t really care for them I’ve decided to use the spot for something else.
+So, although they grow well here, since I don’t really care for them I’ve decided to use the spot for something else we should enjoy.